ALLOCATION PROGRAMS

 Proposals requesting less than figures listed above are called GCS regular projects.
 The peer-review process is implemented at the national level, carried out by the steering committees or allocation committees of the three GCS centres HLRS, JSC, and LRZ, respectively.

-Applications for GCS regular projects on Hazel Hen/Hawk and SuperMUC-NG can be submitted at any time (so-called rolling calls), applications for GCS regular projects on JUWELS can be submitted twice a year at the same time as GCS large-scale projects.
+Applications for GCS regular projects on Hunter and SuperMUC-NG Phase 1 and 2 can be submitted at any time (so-called rolling calls), applications for GCS regular projects on JUPITER and JUWELS can be submitted twice a year at the same time as GCS large-scale projects.

 Criteria for Decision